Homosexuality and the Church of Jesus Christ of Latter-day Saints: Therapist-led conversion therapy efforts

 Teachings later changed as it became clear these self-help and aversive techniques were not working.
 From the 80s to the 2000s reparative therapy (also called conversion therapy) became the dominant treatment method, and it was often recommended by the church-endorsed group Evergreen.
 Member attitudes reflected church leaders'.
-For example, in a 2010 survey of 625 Utah residents, 55% of LDS-identified respondents believed sexual orientation could be changed, and a 2015 survey of 1,612 LGBT Mormons and former Mormons found that 73% of men and 43% of women had attempted sexual orientation change, usually through multiple methods across many years.
+For example, in a 2010 survey of 625 Utah residents, 55% of LDS-identified respondents believed sexual orientation could be changed, and a 2015 survey of 1,612 LGBTQ Mormons and former Mormons found that 73% of men and 43% of women had attempted sexual orientation change, usually through multiple methods across many years.
+Local church leaders sometimes used church funds to pay for these therapies into at least 2015.

 Decline

 Counselor-led sexual orientation change efforts were declining among members around 2015 as church teachings evolved.
-Leaders had explicitly stated in the 2012 "MormonsAndGays" website that same-sex sexual attractions were not a choice, and affirmed in the 2016 "MormonAndGay" update that therapy focusing on a change in sexual orientation was unethical (the approach chuch leaders had used for decades).
+Leaders had explicitly stated in the 2012 "MormonsAndGays" website that same-sex sexual attractions were not a choice, and affirmed in the 2016 "MormonAndGay" update that therapy focusing on a change in sexual orientation was unethical (the approach church leaders had used for decades).
 The 2016 update, however still offered qualified statements that reparative therapy should be an option, and promised that orientation change could occur.
-The implicit indorsement of conversion therapy was overturned in 2019.
+The implicit endorsement of conversion therapy was overturned in 2019 when a church representative stated, "We are opposed to conversion therapy and our therapists do not practice it."

 Mixed-orientation marriage

-Many gay and lesbian members of the LDS Church have felt that they should marry someone of the opposite sex because of the church's emphasis on marriage.
-According to LDS historian Greg Prince for decades church leaders counseled many men to marry a woman with the promise this would "cure" their homosexuality, and the overall track record of these mixed-orientation marriages (MOMs) has "generally been dismal, often catastrophic, and sometimes lethal" despite the best intentions.
+Many gay and lesbian members of the LDS Church have felt that they should marry someone of the opposite sex because of the LDS Church's emphasis on marriage.
+According to LDS historian Greg Prince, for decades church leaders counseled many men to marry a woman with the promise this would "cure" their homosexuality.
+He wrote that the overall track record of these mixed-orientation marriages (MOMs) has "generally been dismal, often catastrophic, and sometimes lethal" despite the best intentions.

 The church's 2012 website acknowledged by implication that past leaders' advice for individuals attracted to the same-sex to marry someone of the opposite sex may have been erroneous.
 Leaders have said that homosexual attractions will not continue past death, and that those who don't have an opportunity to be married in this life will in the afterlife.
+The church teaches that heterosexual marriage is one of several requirements for afterlife entry into the "highest degree of glory" in the celestial kingdom.
+In 2012 an official church website stated church leaders no longer necessarily advise opposite-sex marriage to those attracted to the same sex.